quasipedia/atc-ng/docs/play/scoring.rst

 score by -1250 points, while a plane landing with 123 units of fuel will change the score of +623 points.

-Also note that during maneouvers performed with the ``expedite`` flag, fuel consumption happens twice as fast.
+Also note that during manoeuvres performed with the ``expedite`` flag, fuel consumption happens twice as fast.

 For an accurate description of the fuel modelling in ATC-NG see the :doc:`fuel